 - Students have free access to our counselling service

 - Reasonable adjustments and exam adjustments can be arranged via the Student Support Department

 - The Student Support Department can offer guidance on the Disabled Students Allowance

 - Financial support is available through the Access to Learning Fund

 Frequently Asked Questions

-A. Accessing assistive software: The UCO has many networked computers for student use.
-These are available during building opening hours, however, are not accessible 24/7.
-Assistive software can be downloaded on specific computers and these can be labelled so that they are spared only for students that need this software to work.
+The UCO has networked computers for student use which are available during building opening hours.
+Assistive software can be downloaded on specific computers and these can be labelled so that they are reserved only for students that need this software to work.

-A. When allocating students, a DSA funded mentor, we advise that this is within the local area of the university so that it is accessible, or if this is not possible, we advise a mentor near the students home address.
+When allocating students a DSA funded mentor, we advise that this is within the local area of the university so that it is accessible, or if this is not possible, we advise a mentor near the students home address.

-A. This is judged on an individual case basis, however, if necessary, we will provide financial assistance.
+This is considered on an individual case-by-case basis.
+If necessary and appropriate, we can provide financial assistance.